Falk College Student Organizations

 Formed in Fall 2020, Falk College’s Sport Analytics Women (SAW) Club strives to create a group of like-minded women to build relationships, assemble a support system and study sport analytics during their time at Syracuse University and into their post-graduate careers.
 The club’s mission is to collaborate and serve as a positive advocate for women in sport analytics by connecting with each other as well as with professionals in the industry.
 The goal of creating relevant opportunities for club members is achieved through tutorials on programs such as R, SQL, Python and Tableau, group research projects, professional development and hosting guest speakers.

 The Sport Management Club is a student-run organization in the David B. Falk College of Sport and Human Dynamics’ Department of Sport Management.
-Since its founding in 2005, the Club has raised more than $750,000 for local charities.
+Since its founding in 2005, the Club has raised more than $820,000 for local charities.

 The Sport Management Club meets weekly during the academic year at 7pm on Tuesdays in Falk 200.
 Students from all majors are welcome.

 The Falk College Sportsbook Analytics Club was founded in 2019 in response to one of the fastest growing industries in the nation.
 The club and its members continue to explore, learn, and discuss the ever-changing landscape of sport prediction markets, such as legalized sports betting and daily fantasy sports.
 The club has annually expanded both in membership and in programming.
-In addition to discussion about the industry’s news and latest trends, the club has introduced workshops and competitions.
+In addition to discussion about the industry’s news and latest trends, the club holds workshops and competitions.
 They also host guest speakers from around the sport industry throughout the academic year.

 Students from all SU majors are welcome to join the club and attend weekly meetings.